ARKANSAS

 (1861), Maysville

-A CSA camp located outside town.
+A CSA camp located four miles outside town.
 Possibly aka Camp McCulloch ?

 Camp Carr